YBHwang/clova-developer-guide/en-JP/DevConsole/Guides/CEK/Register_Extension.md

 ## Entering basic extension information {#InputExtensionInfo}

 The first thing to do when registering an extension is to enter the basic extension information.
-The basic information of the extension is the first and essential information required for creating the extension on the Clova developer console.
+The basic information of the extension is the first and essential information required for creating the extension on the Clova Developer Center.
 After you enter the basic extension information, you can access or edit the created extension on the CEK menu at any time.

 Follow the steps below to register the extension: